 1. Get a high school diploma

-You will need a high school diploma or its equivalent to be eligible for a position as a 911 dispatcher.
+You will need to receive a high school education or its equivalent to be eligible for a position as a 911 dispatcher.

 2. Meet the eligibility requirements

-You must be at least 18 years of age, and you must meet other requirements such as passing an exam, a drug screening, a medical exam, and a thorough background check.
+You must be at least 18 years of age, and you must meet other 911 dispatcher requirements such as passing an exam, a drug screening, a medical exam, and a thorough background check.

 3. Develop good typing skills

 You are required to type information quickly and accurately as a 911 dispatcher.
 Most positions require that you can pass a typing test, demonstrating your speed and accuracy, as part of the application process.
 You should be able to type 35 words per minute with 90% accuracy.